Kotlin/dokka/docs/topics/runners/gradle.md

 <deflist>
     <def title="moduleName">
-        <p>Display name used to refer to the module.
-Used for ToC, navigation, logging, etc.</p>
+        <p>The display name used to refer to the module.
+It is used for the table of contents, navigation, logging, etc.</p>
-        <p>If set for a single-project build or a MultiModule task, will be used as project name.</p>
+        <p>If set for a single-project build or a MultiModule task, it is used as the project name.</p>
-        <p>Default is Gradle project name.</p>
+        <p>The default is the Gradle project name.</p>
     </def>
     <def title="moduleVersion">
         <p>
-            Module version.
-If set for a single-project build or a MultiModule task, will be used as project version by the versioning plugin.
+            The module version.
+If set for a single-project build or a MultiModule task, it is used as the project version by the versioning plugin.
         </p>
-        <p>Default is Gradle project version.</p>
+        <p>Default: Gradle project version.</p>
     </def>
     <def title="outputDirectory">
-        <p>Directory to which documentation will be generated, regardless of format.
-Can be set on per-task basis.</p>
+        <p>The directory where documentation is generated, regardless of format.
+It can be set on a per-task basis.</p>
         <p>
-            Default is <code>project/buildDir/format</code>, where <code>format</code> is the task name with removed "dokka" prefix.
-For task <code>dokkaHtmlMultiModule</code> it will be
+            The default is <code>project/buildDir/format</code>, where <code>format</code> is the task name with the "dokka" prefix removed.
+For the <code>dokkaHtmlMultiModule</code> task, it is
-            <code>project/buildDir/htmlMultiModule</code>
+            <code>project/buildDir/htmlMultiModule</code>.
         </p>
     </def>
     <def title="failOnWarning">
         <p>
             Whether to fail documentation generation if Dokka has emitted a warning or an error.
-            Will wait until all errors and warnings have been emitted first.
+            The process waits until all errors and warnings have been emitted first.
         </p>
         <p>This setting works well with <code>reportUndocumented</code></p>
-        <p>Default is <code>false</code>.</p>
+        <p>Default: <code>false</code>.</p>
     </def>
     <def title="suppressObviousFunctions">
         <p>Whether to suppress obvious functions.</p>